 As I kept scrolling through the pictures, I see pictures of my mom with both of her parents, which are now deceased.
 In these pictures, I see my mom’s face full of joy and happiness and love.
 Then I think about how early in life my mom lost her parents.
 I couldn’t contemplate the idea of losing my parents this soon.
 It’s way too scary of a thought.
 I have so much left to learn.
 I have so much more love to show them, but when do I do it?
 When should I do it?
 Well as the title of the blog says, The TIME IS NOW!
 That’s my point.
 Don’t let time slip out of your fingers.
 Enjoy every minute of it and don’t get caught up in the little things like drama and gossip.
 If there’s a problem, go to the root of it and fix it.
 Be courageous and adventurous.
 We have one life to live, but if we do it right, once is enough.
 Don’t allow your life to be ruined by bitterness, hatred, anger, or any other negative feelings.
 Those feelings make an individual feel tired.
 Trust me.
 I’ve been there.
 A lot of the feelings that I am explaining probably come apparent to one as they begin to mature more, or experience more, but if I could do one thing for you, the reader, it would be to save you the trouble and help you appreciate life more.
 Don’t be scared to try something new.
 Don’t be scared to do anything, and remember, always be grateful for what you have and who you still have.
 Make sure you show them how much you love them.
 I mentioned I would go into another blog about the changes to one’s self, but this blog has gotten lengthy.
 That’s it for now.
 Goodnight to all.

-Anonymous asked: just thought I'd let you know that you're adorable :'3
+Anonymous said: just thought I'd let you know that you're adorable :'3

 I appreciate your compliment.
 Thank you.
 I’m sure you are lovely yourself :)